Barbara Newhall Follett: Early life

-Barbara Newhall Follett was born in Hanover, New Hampshire, on 4 March 1914, to Wilson Follett, a literary editor, critic and university lecturer, and children's writer Helen Thomas Follett.
+Barbara Newhall Follett was born in Hanover, New Hampshire, on March 4, 1914, to Wilson Follett, a literary editor, critic and university lecturer, and former schoolteacher Helen Thomas Follett.
 She had an elder half-sister, named Grace, from her father's first marriage, as well as a younger sister, Sabra Follett, later Sabra Follett Meservey — the first woman to be admitted as a graduate student to Princeton University, in 1961.
 Schooled at home by her mother, Barbara showed an early aptitude for reading and writing, as she began to write her own poetry by the age of four.
-Barbara was an imaginative and intelligent child: by age seven she had begun to put to paper her own imaginary world, Farksolia, and to develop its language, Farksoo.
+Barbara was an imaginative and intelligent child: by age seven, she had begun to put to paper her own imaginary world, Farksolia, and to develop its language, Farksoo.
 Somewhat a child of nature, Barbara's stories and poems often dealt with the natural world and the wilderness.

 Career

 In 1923, when Follett was only eight years old, she began writing The Adventures of Eepersip, later titled The House Without Windows, as a birthday present for her mother using a small portable typewriter she had been given.
 The story concerned a young girl, named Eepersip, who runs away from home and family to live happily in nature, complete with animal friends.
 Though later that year her manuscript burned in a house fire, Follett rewrote the entire story and her father, an editor at the Knopf publishing house, supervised its publication in 1927.
 With the help and guidance of Follett's father, The House Without Windows was accepted and published in 1927 by Knopf to critical acclaim by The New York Times, the Saturday Review, and H. L. Mencken.
 Due to this early success, Barbara was hailed by some as a child genius.
 Her opinion was sought out by radio stations and she was asked to review other children's books, such as Now We Are Six by British author A. A. Milne.

-Follett's next novel, The Voyage of the Norman D., was based on her experience on a coastal schooner in Nova Scotia.
+Follett's next book, The Voyage of the Norman D., recounted her June 1927 journey on a coastal lumber schooner from New Haven to Nova Scotia.
 It was published a year later in 1928, also receiving critical acclaim in many literary publications.

 However, in the same year, Follett's father abandoned her mother for another woman.
 The event was a devastating blow to Follett, who was deeply attached to her father.
-Aged 14, she had reached the apex of her life and career.
+Aged 14, she had reached the apex of her literary career.